-The average gamer spends greater than seven hours online with their pals every day.
+The average gamer spends over seven hours online with their pals daily.
 That’s a variety of Fortnite.
-But these days’ gaming consoles are built to do a whole lot extra than just run-kill zombies and your pals in a Battle Royale.
-In reality, they’re powerful sufficient to be the heart of a modern-day domestic leisure system, able to stream all of the maximum famous on-call for video services.
-Whether you’re an Xbox addict or a die-tough PlayStation fanatic, you’ve were given alternatives on the subject of streaming functionality.
+But these days’ gaming consoles are built to do much more than just run-kill zombies and your pals in a Battle Royale.
+In reality, they’re powerful enough to be the heart of a modern-day domestic leisure system, able to stream all of the most famous on-call for video services.
+Whether you’re an Xbox addict or a die-tough PlayStation fanatic, you’ve been given alternatives on streaming functionality.

 Here’s what the three huge gaming systems can do: